 Duryodhana had to face Bhima in a fierce fight.
 Bhima mortally wounded Duryodhana by striking him on his thighs and breaking them.
 Aswatthama came to hear of this and rushed to see his dying friend.
 Aswatthama, already enraged at the killing of his father by the Pandavas, was now burning with fury.
-We vowed to avenge his friend? defeat, thereby giving Duryodhana a reason to cling on to dear life for some more time.
+He vowed to avenge his friend’s defeat, thereby giving Duryodhana a reason to cling on to dear life for some more time.
 Duryodhana ordered those about him to install Aswatthama the Supreme Commander of the army.

-Night had fallen and Aswatthama, along with his uncle Kripa and the Yadava warrior Kritavarma were resting under a banyan tree.
+Night had fallen and Aswatthama, along with his uncle Kripa and the Yadava warrior Kritavarma, was resting under a banyan tree.
 While the latter two slept of exhaustion, Aswatthama could scarce wink an eyelid.
 As he watched around, he saw an owl attacking a sleeping nest of crows and devouring the helpless birds.
-Taking cue from this lesson of nature, he aroused the other two and asked of them to accompany him to attack the sleeping Pandava camp.
+Taking cue from this lesson of nature, he aroused the other two and asked them to accompany him to attack the sleeping Pandava camp.
 Kripacharya was taken aback by this sudden and unfair plan.
 He refused to yield.

 Aswatthama then recalled how the Pandavas killed his father by uttering a lie and had now killed his friend by striking at a point below the navel which was against noble fighting rules.